By: Tanja Babic, PhD

 He was recognized by Queen Elizabeth II in 2001.
 He was appointed Commander of the Order of the British Empire for his contributions to occupational and organizational health.
 In 2014, he was knighted for his service to social science.

 Keeping employees motivated and productive is a prominent topic of industrial organizational psychology.
 Dr. Deci, a professor of psychology and social sciences at the University of Rochester, along with his colleague Dr. Richard Ryan coined self-determination theory (SDT).
 SDT describes individuals’ self-motivation.
 SDT is widely employed today, not only in organizations, but also in areas like:

 He is the co-author of book Self-Determination Theory: Basic Psychological Needs in Motivation, Development, and Wellness.

 Co-founder of SDT, Dr. Ryan is an internationally recognized researcher in the fields of motivation and wellbeing.
 He has published over 450 research articles, books and book chapters and given addresses worldwide.
 He is currently a Professor at the Institute for Positive Psychology and Education at Australian Catholic University, North Sydney and Professor Emeritus in Psychology at the University of Rochester.

 He is considered one of the most influential industrial organizational psychologists of the modern era.
 He is a Fellow of the APA and American Educational Research Association.

 20. Edward Lawler

-The issue of employee compensation is an important aspect of management and Dr. Lawler is one of the leading contributors in this field of research.
-He is the Distinguished Professor of Business at the University of Southern California and has been recognized as one of the leading figures in management and human resources by several major publications, including Fortune and BusinessWeek.
-In his latest book, Effective Human Resource Management he discusses how the role of human resources should change to meet the demands of modern and future markets.
+The issue of employee compensation is an important aspect of management.
+Dr. Lawler is one of the leading contributors in this field of research.
+He is the Distinguished Professor of Business at the University of Southern California and the Director for the Center for Effective Organizations.

 21. Richard Klimoski